Top betting sites accepting bank transfer payments

 A bank wire is simply ordering your bank, via several different means, to transfer money to a dedicated bank account held by your online bookmaker.
 The ways you can order your bank to transfer money to the top bank wire betting sites includes via telephone, in-person at the bank or even online.

-Some of the top bank wire betting site in certain countries, have even started using a technology called OSKO, which essentially allows you to make bank transfers instantly, although this has not been rolled out in many places and often your first transfer is not instant.
+Some of the top bank transfer betting sites in Australia, have even started using a technology called OSKO, which essentially allows you to make bank transfers instantly, after you have made one or two transfers.

 The best bank wire betting sites allow you to wager on both sports and racing events of all scales, meaning you can bet on the Melbourne Cup or a small race meeting from Ireland.
 Popular sports to wager on globally include the NBA, English Premier League and various cricket leagues, such as the IPL and Test Championships.